anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Genesis 6.9-22; 7.24; 8.14-19** begins a 22-week semicontinuous series in the Pentateuch (12 weeks in Genesis, 9 weeks in Exodus and Deuteronomy 34 for the final week), which covers all of the Sundays after Trinity.
-(In the RCL, the series begins at Genesis 1.1 on Trinity Sunday, whereas in Common Worship that passage is set for 2 before Lent.)
+(In the _RCL_, the series begins at Genesis 1.1 on Trinity Sunday, whereas in _Common Worship_ that passage is set for 2 before Lent.)
 A brief account is provided of Noah and the flood.
 (See also the alternative first readings for Easter 4-6.) **Psalm 46** says, 'Therefore we will not fear, though ... the waters rage and swell'.
 (Perhaps intentionally, there is a link with the 'floods' in the Gospel reading.)
 * **Romans 1.16, 17; 3.22b-28 [29-31]** begins a 16-part semicontinuous series in Romans, and is about the righteousness of God through faith.
 * **Matthew 7.21-29** continues the series in Matthew (from 2 before Lent), on the theme of hearing and doing, with the house on rock or sand, and the floods coming.
-(If the reading is extended to begin at verse 16, this would restore to the lectionary some important sayings that are omitted by Common Worship: see RCL 'Proper 3' and Luke 6.43-44.)
+(If the reading is extended to begin at verse 16, this would restore to the lectionary some important sayings that are omitted by _Common Worship_: see _RCL_ 'Proper 3' and Luke 6.43-44.)
 The 'Related' reading, **Deuteronomy 11.18-21, 26-28**, is about blessing following obedience, and curse following disobedience.
 The 'Related' psalm, **Psalm 31.1-5, 19-24** [or 31.19-24] mentions God being a 'strong rock', and speaks of the blessings that come from fearing God.

 Year B

 * **1 Samuel 3.1-10 [11-20]** begins a series on history and wisdom (4 weeks in 1 Samuel, 7 weeks in 2 Samuel, 2 weeks in 1 Kings, 1 week in Song of Solomon, 3 weeks in Proverbs, 1 week in Esther, 4 weeks in Job).
 This reading begins a series on Samuel, Saul, David and Solomon from 1 and 2 Samuel and 1 Kings, and is about God calling Samuel (see Epiphany 2). **Psalm 139.1-5, 12-18** says, 'you know my sitting down and my rising up'.
-* **2 Corinthians 4.5-12** continues the series in 2 Corinthians (see Proper 3, NB: RCL 'Proper 3'), and says, 'we have this treasure in clay jars'.
+* **2 Corinthians 4.5-12** continues the series in 2 Corinthians (see Proper 3, NB: _RCL_ 'Proper 3'), and says, 'we have this treasure in clay jars'.
-* **Mark 2.23 &ndash; 3.6** continues the series in Mark (from Proper 3, NB: RCL 'Proper 3'), and is about Jesus and the sabbath.
+* **Mark 2.23 &ndash; 3.6** continues the series in Mark (from Proper 3, NB: _RCL_ 'Proper 3'), and is about Jesus and the sabbath.
 The 'Related' reading, **Deuteronomy 5.12-15**, is about the sabbath.
 The 'Related' psalm, **Psalm 81.1-10**, says, 'I eased their shoulder from the burden', reflecting the sabbath.

 Year C